jngkim/personal.jeongnim.applications.qmcpack/pubs/qmcpack_basic.md

 * How to use HBM effectively with offloads on PVC?
 * How to use HBM effectively without PVC?
-* How to generalize the allocation policy on multi-socket and multi-device nodes, super nodes?
+* How to generalize the allocation policy on super nodes (multi-socket and multi-device nodes) for larger problems demanding more memory?

 Need to avoid large-scale code modifications.
 Specialized allocators for target objects are preferred but more intrusive changes are posisble as far as we can maintain the portability and improve performance.